Are There Wiccan Drug And Alcohol Rehab Options?

 Pagans In Recovery

-Pagans in Recovery (PIR) is a phrase used to describe the efforts to achieve abstinence or the remission of addictive behaviors through 12-step programs like Alcoholics Anonymous, Narcotics Anonymous, Al-Anon/Alateen, etc. Many Wiccans in recovery prefer this approach over traditional twelve-step meetings that tend to use Christian prayers, make it difficult to find supportive sponsors, and assume a person’s Higher Power is male.
+Pagans In Recovery (PIR) is a phrase used to describe the efforts to achieve abstinence or the remission of addictive behaviors through 12-step programs like Alcoholics Anonymous, Narcotics Anonymous, Al-Anon/Alateen, etc. Many Wiccans in recovery prefer this approach over traditional 12-step meetings that tend to use Christian prayers, make it difficult to find supportive sponsors, and assume a person’s Higher Power is male.
 Wiccans will sometimes use these traits of traditional rehab as an excuse to avoid getting help for addiction.
 Pagan 12-step meetings follow the same format as traditional meetings except they use Pagan friendly readings and substitute Pagan friendly prayers for the Serenity Prayer.
-If you have tried traditional alcohol and drug rehab programs but did not have success, try finding a local group with like-minded individuals.
+If you have tried traditional alcohol and drug rehab programs but did not have success, it might be helpful to find a local group with like-minded individuals.